Skip to main content

 Are there any registration discounts?

-Student members and retired AAR members receive discounted registration rates.
+Yes.
+Student members and retired AAR members pay a discounted registration rate of $80.

 If I had already registered for Boston, what do I need to do?